bmeviauac01/datadriven/docs/seminar/mongodb/index.md

 1. Open the _sln_ file from the newly created folder using Visual Studio.
 Let us examine this project.

-    - This is a .NET Core console application.
+    - This is a .NET console application.
 The structure resembles the structure of the Entity Framework project seen before: directory `Entities` contains the database entities while our code will be written into `Program.cs`.
     - `Program.cs` already contains the initialization of the connection to MongoDB.
         - Interface `IMongoClient` is used for all communication with the database.
 We will not use this directly.
         - Interface `IMongoDatabase` represents the database `datadriven` within the MongoDB server.